 Skip to content

-Journey to the Stone - Aquamarine
+Journey to the stone - Aquamarine

 Today in this episode of Journey to the Stone, we talk about Aquamarine.
 Aquamarine is the brother of the world-famous Emerald.
 Now, Beryl is the mineral species that Aquamarine comes from, as well as Emerald, as well as Morganite, as well as Heliodor.
 So, the main mineral species is Beryl.
 Now, we find Beryl in all different types of situations.
 We find it in pegmatite host rock.
 We find it in, you know, different environments, like what you will experience when you find Colombian Emerald in, for example, up in the Boyacá highlands.
 That's through a volcanic event.
 Right, where, you know, all different situations.